The religious narcissistic mother is hiding in the church.

 Some of the worst people in the world go to church on Sundays.

-They feel it absolves them from their sins, and now that they’ve been forgiven, they don’t have to change their behavior.
+They feel it absolves them from their sins, and now they’ve been forgiven, so they don’t have to change their behavior.

 This is the perfect environment for the narcissist.